bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 )
 ```

+The above example is in Ruby, but it could have easily been in Java, C#, Python, JavaScript, etc.

 * In the second example some people would question what they call "the 1-space indent".
 That's not really indentation at all, but rather standard alignment of list elements.
 Don't forget the `()` are not some special invocation syntax, but plain old list literals, that are normally formatted like any other collection literal:

 ``` clojure